careers-forensic-pathologist1-990x358

 • Accreditation: Accreditation Council for Graduate Medical Education (ACGME)

 Step 7: Complete a forensic pathology fellowship (one to two years).
 In forensic pathology fellowships, these aspiring professionals participate in medicolegal death investigations, garnering advanced skills under the mentorship of a trained professional.
-The Chief Medical Examiner of a city or state office may direct these specialized programs.
+These specialized programs may be directed by the Chief Medical Examiner of a city or state office.

 The University of Michigan offers an exemplary forensic pathology fellowship.
 The Department of Pathology at UM allows fellows to work with 11 forensic pathologists, medicolegal death investigators, and clerical staff onsite in large metropolitan facilities.
 Split over two counties, Wayne and Washtenaw, fellows in this program gain experience investigating homicides and child abuse and courtroom testimony.